LeetLLM

 Those are properties of this illustrative model configuration, not universal per-request numbers.
 A 40 GiB cache alone can consume a large serving memory budget before weights, activations, runtime buffers, or concurrent requests are accounted for.

-Here is the general formula that produced those numbers:
+The general formula that produced those numbers is:

 KV cache size=2×num_layers×num_kv_heads×head_dim×seq_len×bytes_per_element\begin{aligned} \text{KV cache size} &= 2 \times \text{num\_layers} \times \text{num\_kv\_heads} \\ &\quad \times \text{head\_dim} \times \text{seq\_len} \times \text{bytes\_per\_element} \end{aligned}KV cache size=2×num_layers×num_kv_heads×head_dim×seq_len×bytes_per_element